OriginalDaemon/datacat/docs/incremental-counters.md

+---
+layout: default
+title: Incremental Counters
+nav_order: 11
+---

-# Incremental Counters - Implementation Guide
+# Incremental Counters
+{: .no_toc }

+Daemon-side counter aggregation for effortless counting.
+{: .fs-6 .fw-300 }

+## Table of Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ## Overview

-Datacat implements **daemon-side counter aggregation**, which means you don't need to track cumulative totals in your application code.
+DataCat implements **daemon-side counter aggregation**, which means you don't need to track cumulative totals in your application code.
 Just call `log_counter()` whenever an event happens, and the daemon handles the rest!

 ## Architecture